(855) 687-6227

 • Ashkenazi Jewish (Eastern European) background

-• African American patient diagnosed at younger than 35 years of age
+• African American patients diagnosed at younger than 35 years of age

 • Male relative with breast cancer